 - Combustor and fuel nozzle development and evaluation

-- Composite structures fabrication, forming and joining
+- Composite structures development, manufacturing, and performance

 - Flight data recorder and playback centre

-- Flight testing
+- Flight test and evaluation

 - Flight vehicle aerodynamics